jianqiu/bosh-init/How-To-Use.md

    bosh-init deploy sl.yml
 ```

-#10.Check bosh director ready
+#10.Check bosh director status
-If success, the bosh Director should be created.
+If success, the bosh Director should be ready.
 You can use bosh cli to target the bosh director, and run some commands to check the status of the director.

 ```bash